 View Power BI reports optimized for your phone

-When you create a Power BI report in Power BI Desktop, you can also create a version of that report optimized for viewing in the Power BI app on a phone.
+When you create a Power BI report in Power BI Desktop or in the Power BI service, you can also create a version of that report optimized for viewing in the Power BI app on a phone.

 Then, when you open a Power BI report on a phone, Power BI detects if the report has been optimized for phones and automatically opens the optimized report in portrait view.

 If a phone-optimized report doesn’t exist, the report still opens, but in the non-optimized landscape views.
 Even in a phone-optimized report, if you turn your phone sideways, the report opens in the non-optimized view with the original report layout.
 If only some pages are optimized, you see a message in portrait view, indicating the report is available in landscape.

 All the other features of Power BI reports still work in phone-optimized reports.
 Read more about what you can do in: